Codeception/Codeception/docs/06-ModulesAndHelpers.md

     $dbh->close();
     $dbh->open();
 }
 ```

 By using the `getModule` function, you get access to all of the public methods and properties of the requested module.
 The `dbh` property was defined as public specifically to be available to other modules.

 Modules may also contain methods that are exposed for use in helper classes.
-Those methods start with `_` prefix
+Those methods start with a `_` prefix
 and are not available in Actor classes, so can be accessed only from modules and extensions.

 You should use them to write your own actions using module internals.

 ```php
 <?php
 function seeNumResults($num)